 You can also associate multiple EIPs with an Internet NAT gateway.
 When an ECS instance needs to access the Internet, it randomly selects an EIP from the SNAT IP address pool.
 If one of the EIPs is under attack, the ECS instance can randomly select another EIP from the SNAT IP address pool to access the Internet.
 This ensures high availability for your workloads and prevents service interruptions caused by EIP failures.

 NoteIf you add multiple EIPs to an SNAT IP address pool, network traffic is distributed based on a hashing algorithm instead of being evenly distributed to each EIP.
-To prevent individual EIPs from being overloaded, we recommend that you associate the EIPs with the same Internet Shared Bandwidth.
+To prevent individual EIPs from being overloaded, we recommend that you associate the EIPs with the same Internet Shared Bandwidth instance.
 For more information, see Associate EIPs with and disassociate EIPs from Internet Shared Bandwidth instances.

-Configure DNAT to provide Internet-facing services
+Configure DNAT to provide services over the Internet

 You can create an Internet NAT gateway, associate EIPs with the Internet NAT gateway, and then configure DNAT on the Internet NAT gateway.
 This way, ECS instances in a VPC can receive requests from the Internet through port mapping or IP mapping.
-For more information, see Configure DNAT on an Internet NAT gateway for an ECS instance.

 NoteDescriptions of port mapping and IP mapping: